 My area of research is the art and material culture of early modern Northern Europe.
 I have published on Renaissance aesthetics, the history of collecting, intersections of art and science, theories of ornament, aspects of the early modern domestic interior, and on the Reformation and the arts.
 My current research focuses on works of art and craft made for the Kunstkammer of sixteenth-century northern Europe, and in particular on the knowledge base and intellectual aspirations of the elite craftsmen who made them: urban, educated, inventive, intellectually curious, and fired by the values of humanism—whose interests intersected with those of their courtly patrons and whose creations gave material shape to the philosophical speculations and enquiries about the world that arose within the Kunstkammer’s milieu.

-“Domestic Decoration and the Bible in the Early Modern Home.”
-In The Oxford Handbook to the Bible in England, c.
-1520-1700, edited by Kevin Killeen, Helen Smith, and Rachel Willie.
-Oxford: Oxford University Press, 2015.
+“Domestic Decoration and the Bible in the Early Modern Home”, in The Oxford Handbook to the Bible in England, c.
+1520-1700, ed.
+Kevin Killeen, Helen Smith and Rachel Willie, Oxford: Oxford University Press, 2015.
+(Winner of the Roland H. Bainton Prize (Reference Works),

 541 Northern European Interiors, 1550–1680